-We are often asked this question, “What’s the best compact travel camera?”
+We often get asked this age-old question, “What is the best compact travel camera?”

-To answer we decided the criteria for a ‘travel camera’ for this article means: the camera must produce quality photos without sacrificing convenience.
+To answer this question, we decided that the criteria for a ‘travel camera’ for this article means: the camera must produce quality photos without sacrificing convenience.

 Most decent cameras can produce good images, but there are only a few that offer features to produce high-quality photos AND are convenient to carry and use when traveling.